 The seven members of the jury are:

 The Wuppertal Institute will organise the call for entries for the "Transformative Science" research prize and select the award winner for an initial period of five years.
-The Zempelin Foundation is making funds totalling 250,000 euros available, which will be used for the call for applications, the selection process and the award ceremony, as well as an accompanying symposium.
+The Zempelin Foundation is making funds totalling 250,000 euros available, which will be used for the call for applications, the selection process and the award ceremony.
 By allocating the funds to the Wuppertal Institute, the Zempelin Foundation is aknowledging the Institute’s outstanding commitment to developing the area of transformative science.
 The "Transformative Science" research prize will be awarded on an annual basis.